These NBA Teams Blew It at the Trade Deadline

 Some thought the Grizzlies botched the Marc Gasol trade.
 I'm not one of them.

 Gasol's curb appeal isn't what it was a year or two ago.
 His defense has slipped as frontcourts are getting rangier.
 The IQ is very much there, but he needs to be paired with a mobile big or collection of switchy wings.
 (Toronto has both.)
-And for all his nifty passing and floor spacing, cobbling together an above-average offense with him as the first or second in command isn't easy.
+And for all his nifty passing and floor-spacing, cobbling together an above-average offense with him as the first or second in command isn't easy.
 (The Raptors are good here, too.)

-Couple that with a $25.6 million player option for next year, his age-35 season, and the Grizzlies were never in line for a blockbuster return.
+Couple that with a $25.6 million player option for next year when he's 35, and the Grizzlies were never in line for a blockbuster return.
 Avoiding any truly bad Reggie Jackson-type money while picking up free-agent-to-be Delon Wright (restricted) and a distant second-rounder is a fair, if underwhelming, return.

 Still, it stings not to get even a heavily protected first for a franchise cornerstone.
 And the three-for-one deal the Grizzlies brokered with the Raptors essentially demanded they swap JaMychal Green and Garrett Temple for the tough-to-watch Avery Bradley just to remain under the tax.
 That's too many hoops to jump through when you're giving up the best player in a blockbuster.

 More concerning is the lack of clarity gained on the Grizzlies' direction.
-They held on to Mike Conley, the final remnant of the now-defunct Grint 'n' Grind era.
+They held onto Mike Conley, the final remnant of the now-defunct Grit and Grind era.
 That's not a huge failure.
 His value might improve over the summer, when he still has two years left on his deal and Memphis can solicit overtures from jilted free-agency suitors.

 Conley's value could also drop.
 He's not a bargain with $67 million coming to him through 2020-21.
 He has a history of Achilles issues, is a tad undersized at 6'1" and turns 32 in October.
 Even more awkwardly, what if Memphis isn't just delaying the inevitable but hoping to entirely forgo it?

 This happened last year.
 The Grizzlies let their tank play out and tried to run it back.
-Keeping Conley could suggest they want to convey their top-eight-protected first-rounder to the Boston Celtics now, in a shallow draft class, rather than deal with top-six protection next year or zero protection in 2021.
+Keeping Conley could suggest they want to convey their top-eight-protected first-rounder to the Boston Celtics in a shallow draft class this year, rather than deal with top-six protection next year or zero protection in 2021.
 But if they keep this season's selection—a real possibility—what's to stop them from thinking Conley, Valanciunas, maybe Wright, Kyle Anderson, Jaren Jackson Jr. and another top prospect can give it a real go in the West?

 Attempting to stave off some version of a reset and youth movement would be a mistake.
 Gasol's departure should guarantee the end to Memphis' treadmill of sub-mediocrity.
 That it doesn't, at least not yet, falls short of a disaster but is, if nothing else, severely uncomfortable.